xmatters-tko/hackathon-2017/README.md

 ![Battle Snake](docs/bs-logo-dark.png)

 BattleSnake is an annual programming competition held in Victoria, BC.
-Teams program web-based AIs for the classic arcade game "Snake".
+The competition have teams program web-based AIs for the classic arcade game "Snake".
+The 2017 xMatters TKO coding challenge will be BattleSnakes!

 ![Example Game Animation](docs/game.gif)